 That said, sometimes people are truly incredibly busy, have computer problems, or possibly your email got misidentified as spam.
 For example, if you do something spammy.

 In my experience…

-If the company I am contacting has already given me the impression of being a leader in their field, I may give them the benefit of the doubt and a follow up.
-But that depends on my needs, availability of other options, and if I really need that response in a certain time-frame.
+If the company I am contacting has already given me the impression of being a leader in their field, I may give them the benefit of the doubt and a follow-up.
+But that depends on my needs, the availability of other options, and if I really need that response in a certain time frame.

 Don’t count on potential customers being patient.
 Many want the information they need, now.
 Not when it is convenient for you to respond.

 If the company is one that I am already doing business with and their email support is anemic, I start seriously thinking about my options.
 Particularly, when I have to pick up the phone and get more aggravated by their lack of phone support.
 That definitely puts me down the road of wondering if this company is one I want to continue to do business with.

 - Pressed for time?
 Create response templates with a link to your FAQ.

 - Schedule time in your day specifically for email activities.

 - Have an email policy for staff that includes response requirements.

 Don’t make the mistake of underrating the potential that prompt email responses can bring to your bottom line.
 Do want you need to do.